kitnato/neverquest/src/data/manual.md

 #### Merchant

 Purchase and sell [items](#item).
-Coins are used to purchase whatever the merchant has available.
+[Essence](#essence) is used to purchase whatever the merchant has available.

 The merchant's inventory of items will grow and diversify after each new stage.

 #### Occultist

-Offers a reset of all acquired [attribute](#attributes) points in exchange for coins and essence.
+Offers a reset of all acquired [attribute](#attributes) points in exchange for essence.
 Also sells phylacteries that resurrect the character upon death.

 #### Tailor